javier-fong/word-unscramble/README.md

  - By utilizing the username created by the user, a **scoreboard** could be created to keep track of the user's score
  - Further creation of a **ranking system** to rank individual user score
  - Further improvement on the **logic to enable different answers to a single question**, instead of only one answer.
 This is because there are several cases where different words could be formed using the same letters
+ - Design could be improved to be responsive on all platforms (mobile/tablets/desktop)

 ## Wireframes and User Stories
 ### 1. Main Page